By Sabrina Mitchell

 “I know that he is very passionate and supportive of his faculty and staff.
 I know he cares about his community,” said Priscilla Lopez, senior advisor of Student Success.
 “I think he’s going to be a great president because of his passion for the community and for the campus.”

 He considers the community as his family since he has been with Palo Alto for 16 years.
-Garza’s family grew up on the South Side of San Antonio.
-He believes it is important for him to give back to his community and his home.
+He believes it is important for him to give back to the South Side community.

 “I’m hopeful that we can continue to increase the folks who are graduating from Palo Alto College.
 I’m hoping that we can find better ways to engage with students, not only academically, but I want folks to be connected with the institution and that they are part of the PAC family.
 Family is important,” Garza said.